 Analyst consensus on International Flavors and Fragrances

-- KeyCorp rated IFF as “overweight” and has recommended a target price of $156.0, which implies a return potential of 13.0% over the closing price on February 8, 2018.
+- Barclays (BCS) has rated IFF as a “sell” and recommended a target price of $131.00, which suggests a decline of 6.5% from the closing price as of May 2.

 - KeyCorp (KEY) lowered its target price on IFF to $156 from the previous target price of $162.00.
 The current target price implies a return potential of 11.0% over the closing price as of May 2.

 - Deutsche Bank (DB) cut IFF’s target price to $135 and has a “hold” recommendation, which implies a potential decline of 3.6% from its closing price of $140.1 as of May 2.

 Investors can opt for the First Trust Horizon Managed Volatility Domestic ETF (HUSV), which invests 1.9% of its portfolio in IFF as of May 2, 2018.